xn0px90/awesome-qubes-os/README.md

 - [Mounting a qube’s private storage in another qube](https://forum.qubes-os.org/t/mounting-a-qubes-private-storage-in-another-qube/19080) -  Useful for data recovery.
 - [Traffic Analysis in Qubes OS](https://zrubi.hu/en/2017/traffic-analysis-qubes/) - You can place a ProxyVM between your AppVMs and Your NetVM.
 This way we can create an ideal topology for traffic analysis.
 - [Analyze Qubes OS VM ](https://github.com/3hhh/qubes-performance) - Analyze Qubes OS VM startup performance.
+- [Url redirector](https://github.com/raffaeleflorio/qubes-url-redirector/) - This is a browser extension, aimed to improve surfing security.
+- [Changing your Time Zone](https://forum.qubes-os.org/t/changing-your-time-zone/18983) - Change the system’s time zone in terminal you can issue the timedatectl command with the option set-timezone.

 ## Clearnet & Anonymous Networking